javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

     alert(phrase); // Error: phrase is not defined
     ```

     As we can see, `var` pierces through `if`, `for` or other code blocks.
-That's because long time ago in Javascript blocks had no Lexical Environments.
+That's because long time ago in JavaScript blocks had no Lexical Environments.
 And `var` is a reminiscence of that.

 `var` declarations are processed when the function starts (or script starts for globals).
 : In other words, `var` variables are defined from the beginning of the function.